-Google My Business and Google Maps are two crucial free SEO tools provided by Google to help you get more visibility on Search in your local area.
-These two are meant for local SEO, an essential part of local businesses.
-They help customers discover businesses that deal with specific things in their local area.
-More often than not, those who discover businesses via Google Maps end up being clients.
+Google My Business and Google Maps are two crucial free SEO tools provided by Google to help you get more visibility on Searches in your local area.
+These two are for local SEO, an essential part of local businesses.
+They help customers discover companies that deal with specific things in their local area.
+More often than not, those who find businesses via Google Maps become clients.

 If this 2019 Google My Business Insights study from Brightlocal is anything to go by, 64% of users rely on Google My Business – and this figure is expected to grow in the future.
-The study also reveals what we all know; most businesses are discovered through discovery searches instead of through direct searches, when a customer searches for your business name or address directly.
+However, the study also reveals what we all know; most businesses are discovered through discovery searches instead of direct searches when customers search for your business name or address.

-Ultimately, that means, if your Google My Business or Google Maps ranking sucks, you’ll be losing on many potential clients every month.
+Ultimately, if your Google My Business or Google Maps ranking sucks, you’ll lose many potential clients every month.

-What is Google My Business and Google Maps?
+What are Google My Business and Google Maps?

 5 Benefits of Getting Rankings on Google Maps